1 May 2015 Jalisco attacks: Helicopter attack

 Following the helicopter attack, the PF and military personnel cordoned the area and conducted a thorough search of the premises.
 They initially discovered four abandoned vehicles that they suspected were owned by the perpetrators.
 In the vehicles, investigators discovered military uniforms with the insignia "CJNG Special Forces High Command" with five embedded stars.
 (Note: According to anonymous federal sources, the CJNG members who were involved in the helicopter attack were high-ranking mercenaries who were once part of the Mexican Armed Forces.
 Given their experience in combat and training, they were believed to be assigned as part of the inner circle of Nemesio Oseguera Cervantes (alias "El Mencho"), the suspected CJNG leader who they were reportedly protecting that day.)
 No immediate arrests were made.
-The Army seized 15 assault rifles, 6 handguns, 2 RPG launchers, 2 LAW rocket launchers, 10 rocket launcher missiles, 5 hand grenades, 92 chargers for multiple weapons, and 3,800 cartridges of different weapon calibers.
+The Army seized 15 assault rifles, 6 handguns, 2 RPG launchers, 2 LAW rocket launchers, 10 rocket launcher missiles, 5 hand grenades, 92 magazines for multiple weapons, and 3,800 cartridges of different weapon calibers.
 Possession of several of the above weapons was illegal under Mexican law.
 Authorities also seized radio communication equipment, several bullet-proof vests, and nine vehicles.
 One of the vehicles was equipped with tools to carry a RPG launcher.
 Investigators handed these items over to the SEIDO, Mexico's anti-organized crime investigatory agency.
 At the helicopter collision scene, several Army soldiers made a cross with wires and tied it to a tree close to where their comrades died.
 The cross had the logo of the special forces unit.